JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-2/index.md

 };
 ```

 This new component needs a `game` object and a `markAsFinished` function.
-So our custom hook should return a function along with list of games, error and pending:
+So our custom hook should return a function along with the list of games, error and pending:

 ```ts
 //const { games, error, isPending } = useGames();